 - If you are selling vermicompost, and want to maximize the quality and price of your vermicompost, you need to be testing and practicing continuous improvement of your biological quality.
 If you are selling vermicompost to producers of cash crops, and you sell them a product full of pathogens, you could be liable for their crop failure.
 You won’t know unless you look under the scope.
 I would invest in learning how to sample your product for quality.

 - If you are using your vermicompost yourself on large fields of crops or pastures, you might want to know exactly what you are doing from a biology perspective, so you aren’t putting bacteria-only vermicompost in areas that need fungi, in which case you would be setting yourself up for soil that encourages weed production (and not the profitable kind).
-I would send that to a well-respected soil testing lab like Microbes in My Soil, LLC.
+I would send that to a well-respected soil testing lab.

 - If you are a small home vermicomposter using your own vermicompost in houseplants or your own garden, and see good results, I wouldn’t worry so much about it.